alfiannajih/dattabot-tech-test/Point 2/README.md

     ```
 4. Navigate to `localhost:3000` to open the Metabase dashboard.
 Create a new dashboard using the loaded data warehouse.
 Below is an example of a completed dashboard.
 ![Dashboard](./dashboard.png)

+# Disclaimer
+I'm using the ARM version image of Metabase to run on my machine with ARM architecture.
+If you're using an AMD-based machine, you'll need to change the image in `docker-compose.yaml`.